operator-framework/enhancements/enhancements/automatic-resource-pruning.md

 ---
-title: Automatic Resource Pruning
+title: automatic-resource-pruning
 authors:
-  - "@ryantking"
+  - '@ryantking'
 reviewers:
+  - '@jmrodri'
+  - '@gallettilance'
-  - "@jmrodri"
+  - '@fgiloux'
-  - "@gallettilance"
+  - '@joelanford'
 approvers:
-  - "@jmrodri"
+  - '@jmrodri'
-creation-date:2022-01-28
+creation-date: 2022-01-28
-last-updated: 2022-01-28
+last-updated: 2022-01-31
 status: implementable
 ---

+# Automatic Resource Pruning

 ## Summary

-This EP aims to provide an easy way for users to operator authors to limit the number of ephemeral resources that may exist on the cluster at any point in time.
-In this context, we define an ephemeral resource as a short-lived resource that is continuously created as the operator runs.
-Short-lived does not refer to a specific amount of time, rather, the fact that the resource has a defined life span.
-For example, a web server running in a `Pod` is not ephemeral because it will run until an external force such as a cluster administrator or CD pipeline acts on it while a log rotating script running in a `Pod` is ephemeral since it will run for until it finishes its defined work.
-Operator authors will be able to employ different strategies to limit the number of ephemeral resources such as adding a numerical limit, an age limit, or something custom to the author's use case.
+This EP will provide a way for operator authors to limit the number of unbounded resources that may exist on the cluster.
+In the context of this EP, we define an "unbounded resource" as any resource that has the following two
+properties:

+1. The resource is continuously created as the operator runs.
+2. The resource is not removed as the operator runs.

+When those two properties exist for a resource, the total number of that resource will grow unbounded.
+The functionality introduced by this EP will make it possible for operator authors to easily control the entire life cycle of a resource by automatically removing resources that meet specific criteria.
+These criteria can include properties of individual resources, the entire set of resources, or a combination of both.

 ## Motivation

-Often, operators will create ephemeral resources during execution.
-For example, if we imagine an operator that implements Kubernetes' builtin `CronJob` functionality, every time the operator reconciles and finds a `CronJos` to run, it creates a new `Job` type to represent a single execution of the `CronJob`.
-Users will often want to have access to theses ephemeral resources in order to view historical data, but want to limit the number that can exist on the system.
+Often, operators will create unbounded resources during execution.
+For example, if we imagine an operator that implements Kubernetes' builtin `CronJob` functionality, every time the operator reconciles and finds a `CronJo` to run, it creates a new `Job` type to represent a single execution of the `CronJob`.
+Users will often want to have access to theses unbounded resources in order to view historical data, but want to limit the number that can exist on the system.
 Looking again at Kubernetes out-of-the-box functionalities, users can configure the retention policy for resources such as `ReplicaSets` and `Jobs` to maintain a certain amount of historical data.
 Operator authors should have a defined path for implementing the same functionality for their operators.